Nguyễn Đình Bắc: Youth

+In January 2026, Đình Bắc participated with Vietnam U23 in his second AFC U-23 Asian Cup.
+He played in all games, scored 4 goals and had 2 assists in the tournament, contributed in Vietnam's bronze medal, the first medal in eight years of the nation in the tournament.
+He was then named as the tournament's Top Scorer, making him the first Vietnamese player to win an individual award in the tournament history.

 Senior

 In October 2023, Đình Bắc received his first call up to the Vietnam national team.
 He made his international debut on 10 October 2023, in Vietnam's 0–2 defeat against China, thus making him the first 2004 born player to appear for his national team.
 On 16 November 2023, he scored his first goal for national team in a 2–0 win over Philippines as part of 2026 FIFA World Cup qualification.

 In January 2024, Đình Bắc was selected by coach Philippe Troussier in Vietnam's 26-men squad for the 2023 AFC Asian Cup and was the youngest member of the squad.
 He scored Vietnam's first goal of the tournament in the team's 4–2 loss to Japan on 14 January.

+On 24 July 2026, Đình Bắc scored his first international hat-trick in a 7–0 thrasing win against Timor-Leste in the 2026 ASEAN Championship.
+This was followed with a brace against Cambodia at Mỹ Đình National Stadium to help Vietnam advance to the semi-finals, where he provided an assist to Nguyễn Xuân Son in the second leg against Malaysia to send his nation to the final. Đình Bắc assisted the opening goal against Thailand in the first leg, which contributed to Vietnam eventually winning 4–2 on aggregate, earning his first honour with the national team.
+With five goals and three assists, Đình Bắc was named the best player of the tournament, and was tied with teammate Nguyễn Xuân Son as the competition's top-scorer.

 Playing style

 Đình Bắc is a versatile player who can play well as a winger, as a striker, as well as an attacking midfielder.
 These capacities allow him to operate both as a goalscorer and a playmaker.
 His fast, technical and energetic dribbling ability, as well as his agility in close spaces made him a major offensive threat.
 He also possesses strength in his hamstrings and quads, allowing him to remain balanced after physical challenges and make breakthrough runs past the opponent.
 His playing style is similar to that of Đinh Thanh Trung, who won the 2017 Vietnamese Golden Ball.